Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 printed with some lines.
 New rows could be added by cloning so work

 could be done on the data screen only with additional rows cloned.

-using it.
-There is a "work in progress" you can download.
-The link is
+There is a "work in progress" demo version now that is missing

 More Complicated Features And Problems

 something is likely to lead to a typo or requires you to